AWS Lambda Sink Connector for Confluent Platform

 Before you can run this connector, you must provide credentials and the region where the AWS Lambda function is located.

-The credentials provided need to have permissions to the actions
+The credentials provided need to have permissions for the following:

 {